 There must be some unique quality to the locations on which they are built.
 It must be something that people in ancient cultures could identify.
 What is the secret that connects these sites?
 What knowledge did the ancients possess that led them to build at these places?

 These sites are so special that they created enormous structures on them.
 What was, or are the purposes of these structures?
-Many people believe they identified some type of energy that connects these sites.
-If some type of energy connects these sites, what is it?
+Many people believe they identified some energy that connects these sites.
+If some energy connects these sites, what is it?
 Is this the magnetic field that Nikola Tesla (1) was investigating?

-The 12 Vile Vortices on the Planetary Grid
+Vile Vortices on the Becker-Hagens Planetary Grid Map

-The identification of the world icosahedron grid starts with Ivan Sanderson (2).
-Mr. Sanderson was an avid researcher.
+Ivan Sanderson (2) was the first to use icosahedron to identify these sacred sites’ connection.
 He is a pioneer in the fields of the cryptozoology subculture.
 He identified 12 historical landmarks with unusual magnetic and electrical activity.
-This includes things like unusual geomagnetic activity, marine, and aircraft disappearances.
+This includes things like unusual geomagnetic activity, marine and aircraft disappearances.

 38 Historical Landmarks or Sacred Sites